 Size: 70 cm by 30 cm.

-- Small, white star-shaped flowers, up to 2 cm wide.
+- Small, white star-shaped flowers with yellow stamens, up to 2 cm wide.

 Fragrant: Not fragrant.